sigp/lighthouse/book/src/slashing-protection.md

   your client to be imported into Lighthouse's slashing protection database.
 See [Import and Export](#import-and-export).
 * Misplacing `slashing_protection.sqlite` during a datadir change or migration between machines.
-  By default Lighthouse will refuse to start if it finds validator keys that are not registered in the slashing protection database.
+  By default, Lighthouse will refuse to start if it finds validator keys that are not registered in the slashing protection database.

 Examples where it is **ineffective** are: